top of page

 Munising

 Students came from all over the USA to learn about lumber management and conservation.
 School was nationally famous.
 Closed during WWI.
 Entire site on internet.
-Michigan State University Archives
+Michigan State University Archives.
+Facilities for students attending the Wyman School of the Woods in Munising were primitive at best.
+Early on they lived in tents during a mandatory summer camp at nearby Perch Lake, although they later occupied log cabins built for course credit.
+(Mazzali family)

 Allegan